 "Doing respite is fantastic for both me and my children, as we get to care for a number of different children fostered in my area.
 Each one brings with them different needs, qualties and personalities."

 "As a respite carer, I find it brings a lot of satisfaction.
 I have been a mother to a special needs child, so I understand the importance an positive impacts that it can have for both the child and their families.
 I see it as a little holiday for the children; we pack in lots of fun, make lots of memories and every child becomes a part of our family.
-I feel privileged to be able to care for these wonderful, inspiring childrem amd to give them a stable, safe and fun break from home.
+I feel privileged to be able to care for these wonderful, inspiring childrem and to give them a stable, safe and fun break from home.
 We can never wait for them to come back!"

 Ideally you will have previous experience caring for children or adults with disabilities, but we carefully consider every application, and match you to children with needs that you will be able to provide for.
 You must have a desire to provide outstanding care to children with additional needs.
-Support Workers must be able to compile written records and contribute to regular reports for foster children.
+Support Workers must be able to produce written records and contribute to regular reports for foster children.
 As support workers will need to be mobile, a full driving license and access to car is essential.